psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The six components of the quadrupole [Debye Ang] for the requested configuration interaction level of theory and root.
+   Deprecated in favor of :psivar:`CI QUADRUPOLE`.

+.. psivar:: CI ROOT n -> ROOT m DIPOLE

+   Transition dipole array [e a0] between roots *n* and *m* for the requested configuration interaction level of theory, (3,).

 .. psivar:: CI ROOT n -> ROOT m DIPOLE X
    CI ROOT n -> ROOT m DIPOLE Y